ibm-cloud-docs/power-iaas/managing-spp.md

 |Different server (Anti-affinity) |Configure the new SPP on a different host than all host identified by all the existing PG members.|The new SPP is automatically added as a member of the PG policy.|
 {: class="simple-tab-table"}
 {: tab-group="host_selection"}
-{: caption="Table 3.
-Host selection when SPP PG is empty and non-empty" caption-side="top"}
+{: caption="Host selection when SPP PG is empty and non-empty" caption-side="top"}
 {: #host_selection-1}
 {: tab-title="When SPP PG is non-empty"}